lorena-santi/portfolio/README.md

 ## 📈 Projects

-1. **Microenterprises in the Fisheries Sector**
+1. **Small Businesses in the Fisheries Sector**
-   **Description:** Application of BI techniques to transform collected data into strategic insights that support the management of fisheries microenterprises, identifying patterns and trends to optimize processes and decision-making.
+   **Description:** Application of BI techniques to transform collected data into strategic insights that support the management of fisheries small businesses, identifying patterns and trends to optimize processes and decision-making.
    **Technologies:** Python, SQL, BigQuery, Looker Studio

 ---